aiforged/docs/docs/services/utilities/aiforged-digitizer.md

 _The default settings are sufficient for most use cases.
 Only adjust advanced options if you have specific workflow or integration requirements._

-{% hint style="info" %}
+!!! info
     Step 2 in the wizard shows the dependent OCR service (default: Tesseract).
 You can change this to Microsoft OCR or Google OCR if required.
-{% endhint %}

 ***